-We all get lucky every now and then, a lead walks in the door ready to buy a membership or purchase classes no matter the cost or what’s included.
+We all get lucky every now and then and a lead walks through the door ready to buy a gym membership or purchase classes no matter the cost or what’s included.
 Wouldn’t it be a dream if all leads were that way?
-Sigh.
-But, since we live in reality and understand the ins-and-outs of the health and fitness world, we know it can take more ground work to turn a lead into a member.
+But, since we live in reality and understand the ins and outs of the health and fitness world, we know it can take more groundwork to turn a lead into a member.

 Communication Delivery: Email, Call, Text

 Let’s say a lead walks into your gym or studio.
 They give you their email, phone number, and opt into text message marketing, but they aren’t quite ready to buy a membership or classes just yet.
 This is now your opportunity to take that lead and nurture them into a money-paying member.

 You can go about lead communication in a lot of ways, that is why testing your delivery is important.
 Most experts agree that email is the best way to initiate contact with a prospect.
 But don't be afraid to experiment and find out whether email, phone call, or text gets the best response.
 Track your progress, and switch it up for the next outreach.
 By doing this, you can see what is working and what isn’t.